Free Kitchen Hacks eBook

-Sometimes I want to cook a warm, cozy family meal, but I only have two minutes here and there in between other jobs, so recipes like this and my One-Pot Hearty Mushroom Stew are perfect for days when I just want to dump all the ingredients in a pot, leave it on the stove, and let it work its magic.
+Sometimes I want to cook a warm, cozy family meal, but I only have two minutes here and there in between other tasks, so recipes like this and my One-Pot Hearty Mushroom Stew are perfect for days when I just want to dump all the ingredients in a pot, leave it on the stove, and let it work its magic.

-It makes meals FOR DAYS and is one of those foods that actually may even taste better as leftovers.
+As a busy mom who loves bold flavor, I appreciate this lentil chili recipe more than ever because it makes meals FOR DAYS and is one of those foods that actually may even taste better as leftovers.

 My best friend’s mom made THE BEST turkey chili growing up, and we would just sit on the couch and eat it by the pound with our favorite blue corn tortilla chips.